 Most companies see employer wellness programs as an added perk for employees instead of a strategic investment to help a business grow.
 A comprehensive wellness program typically offers plans to help employees quit smoking, manage medical conditions, lose weight, as well as preventative health screenings, gym memberships and other incentives to encourage participation.
 These programs foster healthy habits, happiness and an overall increase in productivity in the workplace.
+For this reason, we are focusing on ACA Wellness Programs.

 The Affordable Care Act (ACA) creates new incentives such as cash rewards, premium discounts to promote wellness programs, and opportunities to support healthier workplaces.
 For employers seeking to cut costs and stimulate growth, wellness programs classified as participatory medical plans can save payroll taxes payable by the employer, and offer the chance to increase supplemental coverage to the employee without reducing their take-home pay.